C minor key chords

 Cm Dm Ebaug F G Adim Bdim

-To notice is that the composition of chords now includes one augmented chord and two diminished chords.
-These chord groups are less convenient to creating chord progressions this will lessen the potential for the Melodic minor in this area.
+Note that the composition of chords now includes one augmented chord and two diminished chords.
+These chord groups are less convenient for creating chord progressions this will lessen the potential for the Melodic minor in this area.

 One example with progression based on the Cm Melodic is: